 If left untreated, HACE will ultimately result in death.

-Both HAPE and HACE are potentially fatal but are thankfully extremely rare during a well planned Kilimanjaro climb.
+Both HAPE and HACE are potentially fatal but are thankfully extremely rare during this climb.

 Altitude sickness treatment: